 Understanding Sourdough

-Sourdough bread is a unique type of bread that derives its distinctive flavor from the natural fermentation process.
-Unlike typical breads made with commercial yeast, sourdough relies on a blend of wild yeasts and lactic acid bacteria, which coexist in a sourdough starter.
-This natural fermentation not only imparts a tangy flavor profile but also contributes to a chewy texture that many people adore.
+Sourdough bread is a special kind of bread that gets its flavor from natural fermentation.
+Unlike typical breads made with normal yeast, sourdough needs a mix of wild yeasts and lactic acid bacteria that live in the starter.
+That slow ferment gives the bread its tangy taste and chewy texture that people for some reason go crazy over.

 Ingredients for Sourdough Bread